 Increase Your Intake Of Healthy Fats

-To have enough energy and reduce cravings on a low sugar diet, you need to increase your intake of healthy fats from fish, nuts, and healthy oils such as coconut oil.
+To have enough energy and reduce cravings on a low sugar diet, you need to increase your intake of healthy fats from fish, nuts, and healthy oils such as olive oil.
 In addition, try adding some butter onto your steamed veggies, as they will also give you that natural sweetness without all those extra calories.
 Remember that this is not a low-fat diet, so don’t be afraid of getting plenty of good fats into your daily meal plan.

 Most types of alcohol contain high amounts of sugars (4).
 Furthermore, it impairs your judgment and makes you more inclined toward unhealthy food choices.
 If you absolutely have to drink alcohol, make sure that you only do so if it’s an occasional thing and not an everyday event.

 Are There Risks Associated With A Low Sugar Diet?